Polaroid Corporation: Founding and success

 The original Polaroid Corporation was founded in Cambridge, Massachusetts, by Edwin Land and George W. Wheelwright III in 1937.
 It has been described by The Boston Globe as a "juggernaut of innovation", and "the Apple of its time" with a "leader in Edwin Land, a scientist who guided the company as the founding CEO for four decades".
 Polaroid’s initial market was in polarized sunglasses — spawned from Land’s self-guided research in light polarization.
 Land, having completed his freshman year at Harvard University, left to pursue this market, resulting in Polaroid's birth.
 Land later returned to Harvard to continue his research.
 Polaroid, owning patents to its polarizer technology, got its start by employing polarization in products that included 3-D movies and protective goggles for military dogs.
 During World War II, Polaroid designed and manufactured numerous products for the armed services including an infrared night viewing device.
 He led the company as CEO for 43 years.
 He headed the Polaroid Corporation, developing it from a small research and marketing firm into a well-known high-tech company.
 Kodak was a customer for some of Land's polarizing products.

 Recognized by most as the father of instant photography, he included all the operations of a darkroom inside the film itself.
+He gave the first public demonstration of his new Land Camera in February 1947.
+Polaroid commercially released the Land Camera Model 95 in November 1948 at the Jordan Marsh department store in Boston.
+By 1950, about 4,400 dealers across the United States were selling Polaroid cameras and film products.
+The company also introduced a true black-and-white instant film in 1950, and continued to improve the quality of its instant photography system during the following decade.
+Polaroid introduced Polacolor, its instant color film, in 1963, and its film sales increased sixfold over the following decade.

-He gave the first public demonstration of his new Land Camera in February 1947; from then until 1972, the user had to release the film manually, pull a tab, and peel the negative from the finished positive print—the first version to eliminate these intermediate steps was the SX-70 of 1972, which ejected the print automatically.
+From the introduction of the Land Camera until 1972, the user had to release the film manually, pull a tab, and peel the negative from the finished positive print—the first version to eliminate these intermediate steps was the SX-70 of 1972, which ejected the print automatically.
 Land was pictured on the cover of Life magazine in 1972 with the inscription, "A Genius and His Magic Camera".
+The technical aspects of Polaroid's products are described in Instant film.

 In the 1940s, Polaroid purchased the B B Chemical Company building at 784 Memorial Drive in Cambridge, Massachusetts for its headquarters.
 The landmark Streamline Moderne style structure would be added to the National Register of Historic Places listings in Cambridge, Massachusetts in 1982.

+A major technological milestone occurred in 1972 with the introduction of the SX-70 Land Camera, the first Fully integrated instant SLR camera using self-developing "integral film."
+Unlike earlier peel-apart systems, SX-70 film developed automatically inside a sealed print without user intervention, producing a fully finished image in daylight conditions.
+This design eliminated chemical handling and marked a shift toward fully automated consumer imaging.